AlexBug1982/portfolio/index.md

 > Facing a dangerous hydra, getting in the ring with Hercules, taking a flight on the back of the winged horse Pegasus, or even being in service of the father of gods Zeus – all these exciting adventures are possible with Goodgame Hercules.
 >
 > Live combats against real players stand in the spotlight of this fascinating browser game.
 The innovative combat system with multiple tactical options, allowing a free choice between offensive and defensive actions, guarantees an enduring diversity of game experience.
 A number of combat skills can be additionally trained and enhanced.
-Furthermore, in the mythic world of Goodgame Hercules players can also complete single campaigns or become involved in group-based assignments.
-Each player can decide whether to meet all these challenges as an athlete, a philosopher or a warrior.
+Furthermore, in the mythic world of Goodgame Hercules, players can also complete single campaigns or become involved in group-based assignments.
+Each player can decide whether to meet all these challenges as an athlete, a philosopher, or a warrior.
 The top of Olympus can be reached in no time by those who manage to use their experience points efficiently and acquire the necessary weapons from the merchants.
 But can it be also successfully defended from the numerous rivals?

-With the knowledge and learning taken from Goodgame Studios made the bet on anther title similar to Goodgame Mafia and pulled off Goodgame Hercules.
+With the knowledge and learning taken, Goodgame Studios Mafia bet on another title similar to Goodgame Mafia and pulled off Goodgame Hercules.
 While it looks very similar to Goodgame Mafia and Hereos, the key difference is the fight mode which offers more variety.
-This fight mode required us to rethink the server client communication to make it faster and more reliable.
+This fight mode required us to rethink the server-client communication to make it faster and more reliable.
-Additionally, the tutorial system was redevolped to allow more flexiablity for the Game Design.
+Additionally, the tutorial system was redeveloped to allow more flexibility for the Game Design.

 *Character selection*<br/>
 <img src="images/ggs_hercules/header.jpg" width="480">